saeedkhatami99/OSsim/README.md

 - Added comprehensive error handling
 - Improved code structure and readability
 - Enhanced security considerations
+- Implemented multithreading for concurrent UI updates and command execution
+- Added mutexes for thread-safe shared resource access

 No external libraries were utilized, which results in some limitations in the program's features.
-One notable omission in this codebase is the absence of multithreading capabilities (easily implementable, see my [Multithread](https://github.com/saeedkhatami99/MultiThread)).